Whitetail Clean Energy: Proposal

 Whilst the Allam-Fetvedt Cycle was not successfully tested until 2018, the UK government had been supporting a zero CO_{2} project on Teesside since 2012.
 The plant was described as being the United Kingdom's first "net zero" power station, and the first to use the carbon capture and storage technology.
 Whilst the power generation process does not emit any CO_{2}, it does produce it in the closed loop system.
 The excess gas is intended to be stored but can also be utilised for other purposes.
-The power plant would be located within the Teesside Freeport Zone and subject to regulatory approval, the scheme could be up and running by 2025.
+The power plant would be located within the Teesside Freeport Zone.
 8 Rivers Capital stated that it had completed a pre-FEED (front end engineering design) study in early 2021, which was partly funded by the UK Department for Business, Energy & Industrial Strategy.

+Although originally aiming at a completion date in 2025 the project has yet to break ground as of 2026.
+The project depends on the carbon capture and pipeline project called the East Coast Cluster which began construction in mid-2025 with an expected startup date of 2028.

 The UK government Minister of State for Business, Energy and Clean Growth, Anne-Marie Trevelyan, stated that the project was a "..real game-changer [and would] revitalise this key industrial heartland."
 The labour MP for Stockton North, Alex Cunningham, described the announcement as "great news", but wanted assurances that jobs at the plant would go to local people.
 The plant will also be part of the Net Zero Teesside project, which plans to be the first decarbonised industrial cluster in the world.
 This project aims to enable the heavy industry on Teesside somewhere to store the carbon produced during their processes, rather than emitting them into the atmosphere.